rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - Low-Power Efficiency at 10W 95%
 - Mid Power Efficiency at 200W 97%

-(2) currently not realized, since the user measurement functions must go on, which are preventing sleep.
+(2) currently not realized, since my user measurement functions must go on permanently, which are preventing sleep.

 Enjoy!